Social Bias Meets Data Bias: The Impacts of Labeling and Measurement Errors on Fairness Criteria: Numerical Experiments

 Lastly, we conduct experiments on a synthetic dataset inspired by the FICO credit score data (details in Appendix~\ref{app:synthetic-label-bias}).
 To bias the feature measurements, we drop the estimate $\hat{\mu}^1_b$ of the mean of the qualified agents from group $b$ relative to the true value ${\mu}^1_b$.
 As a result, $\hat{f}^1_b$ will be biased relative to its true value, while $\hat{f}^0_b$ will remain unchanged.
-As shown in Figure~\ref{fig:synthetic-feature_b1-fairness-thresh-util}, with these choices, $\texttt{FPR}$ will remain unaffected, while as predicted by Proposition~\ref{prop:f-bias-feature}, \texttt{DP/TPR} will no longer be satisfied.
+As shown in Figure~\ref{fig:synthetic-feature_b1-fairness-thresh-util}, and consistent with Proposition~\ref{prop:f-bias-feature}, under these choices, $\texttt{FPR}$ will remain unaffected, while \texttt{DP/TPR} will no longer be satisfied.

 Finally, Figure~\ref{fig:synthetic-feature_b1-fairness-thresh-util} also highlights the changes in the decision thresholds and firm's utility under this type of bias.
 As noted in Proposition~\ref{prop:f-bias-feature}, now the thresholds on the disadvantaged group can \emph{decrease} compared to the unbiased case at low bias rates.
-Notably, we also observe that the firm's overall utility is lower under \texttt{DP} (similar to the qualification assessment bias case), but that \texttt{TPR} is more sensitive to bias levels than \texttt{DP} (unlike the qualification assessment bias case).
+Notably, we also observe that the firm's overall utility is lower under \texttt{DP} (similar to the labeling bias case), but that \texttt{TPR} is more sensitive to bias levels than \texttt{DP} (unlike the labeling bias case).
 This points to the fact that the choice of a robust fairness constraint has to be made subject to the type of data bias that the decision maker foresees.